-The TMS function lets you skip to the beginning of a song or other passage.
-The tape skips forward or backward, depending on which direction you push the FF/REW/TMS switch.

-Activate TMS by pushing the FF/ REW/TMS switch and holding it until you hear a beep.
-If you push the switch down, you will see REW blinking in the display as the tape rewinds.
-If you push the switch up, you will see FF blinking in the display as the tape fast forwards.
-When the system senses a silent period on the tape, it goes back to PLAY mode.
+TMS - The Tape Music Search Function allows you to find the beginning of a song or passage.
+You activate TMS with the FF/RFW/ TMS switch.
+To find the beginning of the song or passage currently playing, push the switch down and hold it until you hear a beep.
+You will see REW flashing in the display as the tape rewinds.
+To find the beginning of the next song, push the switch up and hold it until you hear a beep.
+You will see FF flashing in the display as the tape fast forwards.
+When the system finds the beginning of a song or passage, it goes back to PLAY mode.